-Basma Al Sulaiman v Credit Suisse Securities (Europe) and Plurimi Capital
+Basma Al Sulaiman v (1) Credit Suisse Securities (Europe) Limited (2) Plurimi Capital LLP - .PDF file.

 Addleshaw Goddard has successfully defended Plurimi Capital from a $30m (£20m) mis-selling claim.
 The claimant, an ultra-high-net-worth Saudi investor, brought a Commercial Court claim against both Credit Suisse Securities (Europe) and Plurimi Capital for losses sustained on her structured products portfolio following the market crisis of September 2008.
 During the period January 2005 to December 2007, the Claimant had an advisory relationship with Credit Suisse, which she transferred to Plurimi Capital in January 2008.